Vietnam.vn - Nền tảng quảng bá Việt Nam

 Some published poetry collections of poet Trinh Cong Loc.

-No matter what position he holds, as a teacher, a propaganda officer, or a cultural worker, he remains very “loyal” to poetry.
-In 2011, he published his first collection of poems “Brown Sail”.
+No matter what position he held, as a teacher, a propaganda officer, or a cultural worker, he was still very "loyal" to poetry.
+In 2011, he published his first collection of poems, "Brown Sail".
 A year later, in 2012, after retiring, poet Trinh Cong Loc was admitted to the Vietnam Writers Association and transferred to work at the office of the Central Council for Theory and Criticism of Literature and Arts.

 His poems were published in hundreds of newspapers, even more, but it took nearly 40 years for his first collection to be released to readers.
 This shows that he deeply respected his readers when selecting his poems.
-For him, “Poetry is an excuse to share with friends, poetry is also a bond of friendship.”
+For him, “Poetry is an excuse to share with friends, poetry is also a silken bond.”

-“Brown Sail” was the first child, but “Wind Grave” was the one that made Trinh Cong Loc.
+“Brown Sail” was the first child, but “Wind Grave” was what made Trinh Cong Loc.
 Regarding the poem “Wind Grave”, during his lifetime, poet Trinh Cong Loc confided: “I have researched documents and images of historical wind graves.
 Inspiration from history and trips to islands, especially the times sleeping on the waves near the Fatherland’s border at sea, created the poetic inspiration and material for me to complete “Wind Grave”.
-Honestly, I am just the one who has the merit of stirring things up again”.
+Honestly, I am just the one who has the merit of stirring it up again.”

 Talking about this poem, poet Huu Thinh, former Chairman of the Vietnam Writers Association, commented: “Trinh Cong Loc’s work is truly a poem of great scope, aiming at great values.
 That is the strength of the entire nation.
 New in perception, profound in thought, it erases all suspicion and narrow-mindedness, leaving only great sympathy: Protecting the Fatherland with the total strength of the nation”.

 In fact, before that, Trinh Cong Loc also had many poems about the sea and islands.
-During his lifetime, in a conversation with the author of this article, poet Trinh Cong Loc shared: “I have spent nearly 40 years with the sea and islands of Quang Ninh and other sea and island areas, my own feelings about the sea and islands have never run dry.
-It is from the sea and islands that I have had moments of sublimation in my writing.”
+During his lifetime, in a conversation with the author of this article, poet Trinh Cong Loc shared: “I have spent nearly 40 years with the sea and islands of Quang Ninh and other sea and islands, my own feelings about the sea and islands have never dried up.
+It is from the sea and islands that I have had moments of sublimation in my writings.”

 Poet Trinh Cong Loc speaks at a conference at Quang Ninh Newspaper.